Electronic Lockbox (E-Payments)

 please contact DOATreasury@wisconsin.gov.

-Step 2 - Initiate an Electronic Lockbox Application Request
+Step 2 - Initiate an Electronic Lockbox (E-Payment) Application Request

 Step 3 - Planning

-Developing a team to include a financial lead, technical lead, program/business expert and project lead will ensure success.
+Develop your State Agency team to include a financial lead, technical lead, program/business expert and project lead.
 The State Controller's Office will prepare a project timeline for establishing your application.

 Step 4 - Implementation

-Applications can be implemented in as little as 25 days.
-Depending on the agency's testing schedule, applications are typically implemented in about 60 days.
-Once your e-payment set-up form has been submitted to U.S. Bank, it will take approximately 7 business days to establish the application for testing.
+Implementation will take 60 days or more which includes 30 days of State Agency testing.
 Prior to launching the application into production, the application will be frozen for a period of 3 business days, during which no changes will be made.